wp-plugins/message-flow/readme.txt

 `[message-flow numberposts="3" feed="http://example.com/feed.rss"]`

 = Defining the thumbnails (Album Art) =
-The thumbnails used in the widget are taken from the posts’ featured images.
+The thumbnails used in the widget are taken from the posts' featured images.
 In the event that a podcast does not have a featured image available, Message Flow will check the following locations for a suitable fallback image:

 1. A URL to the fallback image in the shortcode: `[message-flow fallback_image="http://example.com/default_image.png"]`
-2. If you’re using the [PowerPress](http://wordpress.org/extend/plugins/powerpress/) podcasting plugin, the default image will be taken from the iTunes image.
+2. If you're using the [PowerPress](http://wordpress.org/extend/plugins/powerpress/) podcasting plugin, the default image will be taken from the iTunes image.
 PowerPress users can configure this in the "iTunes Feed Settings" section of PowerPress' configuration. (/wp-admin/admin.php?page=powerpress/powerpressadmin_basic.php)
-3. In your theme’s directory.
-Just make sure it’s 165 pixels square and named "unknown-album_165.png"
+3. In your theme's directory.
+Just make sure it's 165 pixels square and named "unknown-album_165.png"

 == Installation ==